 The remainder of the money from registration and from fundraising pays for the vast majority of scouting activities throughout the year.
 This includes campouts, Pinewood Derby cars, rocket kits, pack meeting activities, den activities, advancement ceremonies, badges, and scholarships.
 When compared to what you pay for other kids’ activities like sports that only last a matter of weeks, scouting is an outstanding value.

-We hold 2 annual fundraisers per year.
-We participate in the annual scout popcorn fundraiser each fall that goes from the end of August through mid-October.
-We have an annual bake sale at the Oak Park Farmers Market either at the end of May or early June.
+We hold at least one annual fundraiser per year.
+We sale mums in the fall, typically in September or October.
+We have also participated in the annual scout popcorn fundraiser each fall that goes from the end of August through mid-October and bake sales at the Oak Park Farmers Market either at the end of May or early June.

 We try to keep scouting as affordable as possible, with the philosophy that you’d rather pay one flat fee up front than pay for individual events throughout the year.
 Parents are only asked to contribute for a few more expensive optional events (e.g. a museum sleep-over) that our budget does not cover.